Drainyyyy/minimalLog/README.md

 - Navigate to the directory where the jar(s) are in
 - Add the folder where the jar(s)
 - You now should have added minimalLog to your project

+### Eclipse

+---
+- Right click the current project
+- Click 'Properties'
+- Navigate to 'Java Build Path'
+- Click 'Add External JARs'
+- Navigate to the directory minimalLog is in
+- Add minimalLog
+- You now should be able to use minimalLog

 ### Other IDEs